-Self-Inactivating Rabies Virus for Lifelong Brain Tracing
+Self-Inactivating Rabies Virus For Brain Tracing and Genetic Manipulation

 Neural networks, circuits of neurons, are emerging as the fundamental computational unit of the brain and it is becoming progressively clearer that neural network dysfunction is at the core of a number of psychiatric and neurodegenerative disorders.
 Yet our ability to target and study specific neural networks remains limited.
 Until now Rabies virus, which can jump synapses, has been used to investigate neural networks.
 However, the virus causes neuronal death resulting in a very short time window in which the networks can be studied.
 Work by Marco Tripodi’s group in the LMB’s Neurobiology Division has resulted in a novel approach which provides, for the first time, a life-long ability to study neural networks, without affecting their normal physiology.